- How many hours do I need to be in the SMART Lab per week?

-A: If you are using the Safari browser on a Mac, try to switch to another web browser such as Firefox.
+A: If you are using the Safari browser on a Mac, try switching to another web browser such as Chrome or Firefox.
 If this does not work, please contact Pearson 24/7 Technical Support.

 If you still have questions that need answered please send an email to firstname.lastname@example.org or call us at 813.974.9944.